ryanmr/ryanrampersad.com/content/work-daugherty.md

 #### December: <small>Week 35</small>

-- As a side project between engagements, developed with the team a practical asset to our physical Dev Center space: a simple database-less websockets Spring Boot backend and Vue.js frontend web app that shows on the wall-mounted Dev Center screens whether or not important managers are in the office, busy or available.
+- As a side project between engagements, developed with the team a practical asset to our physical Dev Center space: a simple database-less websockets Spring Boot backend and Vue frontend web app that shows on the wall-mounted Dev Center screens whether or not important managers are in the office, busy or available.

 #### November: <small>Week 32</small>